2026 Best Software Awards are here!See the list

 Generated from real user reviews

-Users praise the extensive extension marketplace that enhances customization and integrates seamlessly into their development workflow.
-(80 mentions)
+Users love the extensive extension marketplace of VS Code, boosting customization and enhancing their coding experience.
+(79 mentions)

-Users value the seamless Git integration in Visual Studio Code, enhancing their development workflow and productivity.
+Users value the seamless Git integration in VS Code, enhancing their development experience and efficiency.
 (67 mentions)

-Users value the comprehensive features of Visual Studio Code, enhancing productivity through powerful tools and extensive extensions.
+Users commend the lightweight and powerful features of Visual Studio Code, enhancing productivity and streamlining development tasks.
 (59 mentions)

-Users experience performance issues with Visual Studio Code, especially during heavy workloads or with multiple extensions open.
+Users experience performance issues with Visual Studio Code, especially under heavy workloads or with numerous extensions active.
 (25 mentions)

 1. Ease of Use